 Personalized go / no-go agent

-One step beyond a verdict — a personalized recommendation per pseudonymous user, blending the deterministic score with that user's learned behavioral preferences, archetype priors, and a recent-cohort signal of who else is going.
+One step beyond a verdict: a personalized recommendation per pseudonymous user.
+The deterministic physical score is computed first and unchanged; a separate personalization layer then blends it with that user's learned behavioral preferences, archetype priors, and a recent-cohort signal of who else is going.

 What it is